strong-roots-capital/od/doc/documentation.md

 Since `od` aims to be consistent and intuitive, there is little point hashing out excruciatingly verbose details of how its functions map inputs to outputs.
-However, core JavaScript has many warts and gotchas, so this page details how `od` does not expose you to the same irregular behavior as the core libraries.
+However, core JavaScript `Date` has many warts and gotchas, so this page details how `od` does not expose you to the same irregular behavior as the core libraries.